MagicBowen/optest/README.md

 - Backend abstraction for GPU/NPU drivers plus a reference-backed stub for self-tests.
 - Extensible reporters (TTY summary, strict-schema JSON) suitable for automation.

-See `docs/optest_design_plan.md` for the roadmap and `docs/optest_architecture.md` for architectural details, extension guidance, and packaging tips.
+See `docs/optest_todos.md` for the current roadmap and `docs/optest_architecture.md` for architectural details, extension guidance, and packaging tips.

 ## Installation